Gen Z - Key Characteristics No.4 - Diligent

 GCSE outcomes are harder to measure over time because the entire grading system changed in 2017 (from A*-G to 9-1) , and the qualifications permitted to count towards the main accountability measures changed a lot over the 2010s too.
 Both of these developments were made at least partly in response to grade inflation concerns.
 However, there is a similar pattern in terms of outcomes as seen with A levels.

-For those who say that improvements in outcomes are down to grade inflation, parental pressure, school accountability measures and so on I do understand this perspective.
-I am not arguing that Gen Z’s gains are purely down to their own diligence, just that it is genuine and a significant contributory factor.
+There are those who say that improvements in outcomes are down to grade inflation, parental pressure, school accountability measures and so on.
+I am not arguing that Gen Z’s gains are purely down to their own diligence, just that it is genuine and a highly significant contributory factor.

 Gen Z attitudes